jobsort/jobsort/leetcode/sort-array-by-parity-ii.md

----
-name: "Sort Array by Parity II"
-title: "LeetCode Sort Array by Parity II Solution"
-description: "Solution for given an array of integers nums, half of the integers in nums are odd, and the other half are even.
-Sort the array so that whenever nums[i] is odd, i is odd, and whenever nums[i] is even, i is even.Return any answer array that satisfies this condition."
-published: "2021-11-29 PDT"
-modified: "2021-11-29 PDT"
----

 # Sort Array by Parity II Problem & Solution

 Given an array of integers `nums`, half of the integers in `nums` are odd, and the other half are even.